gealsanchez/database-diagram/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Vet Clinic <a name="about-project"></a>
+# 📖 Clinic Database Diagram <a name="about-project"></a>

-**Vet Clinic** is a project to create data structure for a vet clinic using a relational database.
-It implements PostgreSQL and contains all the data about animals.
-The complete database contains tables with data about:
+**Vet Clinic** is a project to create data structure for a clinic using a relational database.
+It implements PostgreSQL.
-    [] animals
-    [] animals' owners
-    [] vets
-    [] visits

 ## 🛠 Built With <a name="built-with"></a>